Five Things to Do in Sapa

-Just venture out a little to nearby indigenous villages and you’ll be rewarded with views of stepped paddy fields – emerald ripples that flow across entire stretches of valleys.
-Here’re 5 things you got to do when having Sapa tours
+Just venture out a little to nearby indigenous villages, and you’ll be rewarded with views of stepped paddy fields – emerald ripples that flow across entire stretches of valleys.
+Here’re five things you got to do when having Sapa tours.

 Muong Hoa Valley is a stunning stretch of land that lies at the bottom of Fansipan’s northern flank.
 It is the largest strip of rice fields in the Sapa region, dotted with villages of different minority groups.

-There are many trekking tours that bring visitors from Sapa into the valley on foot.
-It’s about 3-5 hours hike downhill, from initial panoramic views of the rice terraces to close-ups of the Muong Hoa river, flowing right next to the paddy fields.
+Many trekking tours bring visitors from Sapa into the valley on foot.
+It’s about 3-5 hours hike downhill, from initial panoramic views of the rice terraces to close-ups of the Muong Hoa River, flowing right next to the paddy fields.

-There are many villages around Sapa town that offer visitors a glimpse of how each ethnic minority group go about their everyday life.
+Many villages around Sapa town offer visitors a glimpse of how each ethnic minority group goes about their everyday life.

 The nearest is Cat Cat Village – a short 30min walk from Sapa.
-Due to its close proximity, it is also the most touristy.
-But for me, its multiple descriptive boards gave a good introduction to the culture and lifestyle that take place in a typical H’mong village.
+Due to its proximity, it is also the most touristy.
+But for me, its multiple descriptive boards gave a good introduction to the culture and lifestyle that take place in a typical H’ mong village.